It’s funny how you can know someone for years and never really connect, yet with others you meet once and become friends for life from that moment on.

 I had always admired Gemma from afar; she was one of those girls who seemed to have it all figured out.
 She was beautifully spoken – a trait she gained from her mother and later honed as a journalist, and always seemed to be so well put together wearing ‘outfits’ rather than just clothes.

 + A pram.
-I think the Baby Jogger City Select is the thinking woman’s pram, the seat can turn so your bub’s never in the sun, the canopy’s great and there’s plenty of room underneath for the shopping.
-It lasts for years, plus if you put this one on layby then subscribe to the store’s emails you can always return/re-layby it to get the best deal, plus then the store has it until you need it which is great if you have a small home.
-One tip though is to set it up before the bub arrives, you don’t want an Ikea assembly style argument when you’re both running on just a few hours sleep.
+I think the Baby Jogger City Select is the thinking woman’s pram; the seat can turn so your bub’s never in the sun, the canopy’s great, there’s plenty of room underneath for the shopping and it will last for years.
+If you pop it on layby then subscribe to the store’s emails you can always re-layby it to get the best deal, plus then the store has it until you need it which is great if you have a small home.
+One tip though is to set it up before the bub arrives, you don’t want an Ikea assembly style argument when you’re both running on just a few hours sleep (or better still pick one up second hand that’s already good to go).
 Once I’m finished with my pram I intend to donate it to St Kilda Mums – it’s a great charity that helps mums in need get set up before their bub arrives.

 + 2 muslin wraps.
 For swaddling the bub, one to use while the other’s in the wash.
 Also good to drape over your shoulder if you’re feeding in public, a nice big scarf works well for that too.